 Ciao!
 My name is Michele (with one L, no accents or anything else; CH=K, so the correct spelling is Микеле in Russian, Мікеле in Ukrainian or Belarusian) and I am an Italian MAN.
 My name is Italian for Mike, Mich(a)el, Miguel, etc.

-Please, write me in your mother tongue or another language you know, since I have always enjoyed learning languages since I was 11.
+Please, write me in your mother tongue (including German and Dutch!) or a language you know, since I have always enjoyed learning languages.

-Please read the list in the"Languages" field above.
-I also know Latin, Ancient Greek, Esperanto, and a bit of Swedish, Breton, Czech, Slovene, Croatian, Serbian, Bulgarian, Greek, Finnish.
-I recently started studying Arabic and Norwegian.
+Please read the list in the "Languages" field above.
+I also know Latin, Ancient Greek, Esperanto, and a bit of Swedish, Norwegian, Breton, Czech, Slovene, Croatian, Serbian, Bulgarian, Greek, Finnish.
+I am studying Arabic now.
 Feel free to suggest a language I should study in the future.

-I come from Rovigo, a town near Venice, Italy, but now I'm living in Brittany, a Celtic land in NW France.
+I come from Rovigo, near Venice, Italy, but now I'm living in Brittany, the Celtic land in NW France.

-My hobbies are travelling, taking photos (follow me on instagram @thewanderingeuroglot), reading, listening to music, watching game shows and TV series, riding my e-bike, and more.
+My hobbies are travelling, taking photos (follow me on instagram @thewanderingeuroglot), reading, listening to music, riding my e-bike, and more.

-I love visiting new cities and countries, with their architecture, art, history, traditions, beliefs.
+I love exploring new cities and countries.
 I am an avid museum and church visitor, as well as a Christian believer.

 I am on Postcrossing to meet new people, either virtually or in real life.
 I started attending Postcrossing meetups in 2017 and I've already been to several more around Europe.
-I encourage you to look at this page https://www.postcrossing.com/events/meetups and join a PC meeting near you (or far away...).
+I encourage you to look at this page https://www.postcrossing.com/events/meetups and join a meetup near you (or far away...).

-I am not very picky about postcards.
+I am not very picky.
 A normal view-card of your city/area/country and their monuments, nature or culture, will always be appreciated.